 You are not covered for treatments, services or supplies that are prescribed, ordered or recommended primarily for your comfort or convenience, or the comfort or convenience of your provider or caregiver.
+Such items may include:

+- · ramps,

+- home remodeling,

+- hot tubs,

+- swimming pools,

-Such items may include ramps, home remodeling, hot tubs, swimming pools, deluxe/upgraded items, or personal supplies such as surgical stockings and disposable underpads.
+- deluxe/upgraded items, or

+- personal supplies such as surgical stockings.

-Cosmetic Services, Surgery or Supplies You are not covered for cosmetic services or supplies that are primarily intended to improve your natural appearance but do not restore or materially improve a physical function.
+Cosmetic Services, Surgery or Supplies

+You are not covered for cosmetic services or supplies that are primarily intended to improve your natural appearance but do not restore or materially improve a physical function.
 You are not covered for complications of recent or past cosmetic surgeries, services or supplies.